Jonaskouwenhoven/NLP-TAKEHOME/README.md

-# Advanced NLP - Take Home Exam
+# Advanced NLP - Exam

-This repository contains the code and data for the Advanced NLP Take Home Exam: Creating a challenge dataset for SRL systems
+This repository contains the code and data for the ANLP Exam: Creating a challenge dataset for SRL systems

 ## Installation